nipunkalraa/Spatial-Data-Science-Analysis-of-Health-Metrics-and-Healthcare-Accessibility-in-Stockport-UK/README.md

 **The GitHub Repository contains:**

 **The .pynb project file. (main)**
 Please check the 'Project.ipynb' file for full reproducible code.
-The code has extensive notes.
+The code has extensive markdown to tell what each line of code does.
 ![image](https://github.com/user-attachments/assets/2bace557-8018-4910-bc6e-9289b49c757a)